The Accounting Equation Explained with Examples

 Profit for the year | 200 |

-The profit and loss account will be closed and “cleared” at the year end and the $200 balance will be transferred to retained earnings.
+We will then close and “clear” the profit and loss account at the year-end and transfer the $200 balance to retained earnings.

 Therefore, the balance sheet will be as follows: